turbineweasel25/FramePack-Studio/README.md

 # FramePack Studio

-FramePack Studio is an enhanced version of the HunyuanVideo FramePack model, designed to create intricate video scenes with improved prompt adherence and advanced generation capabilities.
-This tool extends the original FramePack functionality with timestamped prompts, better quality control, and a user-friendly interface.
+FramePack Studio is an enhanced version of the FramePack demo script, designed to create intricate video scenes with improved prompt adherence and advanced generation capabilities.
+Framepack Studio extends the original FramePack functionality with timestamped prompts, better quality control, and a user-friendly interface.

 ## Current Features